discordjs/guide/guide/popular-topics/components-v2.md

 ### Thumbnail

-A Thumbnail is a content component that is visually similar to the `thumbnail` field inside an embed, but with CV2 it can only be added as an accessory inside a [Section](/popular-topics/components-v2.md#section) component.
-However, you can add ALT text to the image as well as marking the image as spoiler.
+A Thumbnail is a content component that is visually similar to the `thumbnail` field inside an embed, but with CV2, it can only be added as an accessory inside a [Section](/popular-topics/components-v2.md#section) component.
+However, you can add alt text to the image as well as marking the image as a spoiler.
 You can use the <DocsLink path="ThumbnailBuilder:Class" /> utility class to easily create a Thumbnail component.

 The example below shows how you can send a Thumbnail component as an Section component accessory in a channel.